 Financial interest or signature authority goes beyond just having a foreign account in your name.

-When do you have financial interest in a foreign financial account?
+When do you have a financial interest in a foreign financial account?

 There are several ways you can have financial interest in an account.
 The primary way is to have your name listed as the owner of record or holder of the account.
 However, there are other ways that you can have financial interest.